legeiger/HomeAssistant/automation/readme.md

 * Notify me if a battery power sensor battery is getting low
 * Notify me and restart the nut addon if it stops reporting values
 * A dailty reset and loggin of the total kWh reading from my home energy monitor

+The next two automations use the __[hassio-system-updates](https://github.com/SilvrrGIT/HomeAssistant/blob/master/automation/hassio-system-updates)__ file to check for system and security updates.
+That information is then pulled into a __[set of sensors](https://github.com/SilvrrGIT/HomeAssistant/blob/master/sensors/system_monitor.yaml#L26)__ which the automation monitors and notifies me when there are changes.
 * Notify me if the host (Ubuntu Server) has a system update available
 * Notify me if the host (Ubuntu Server) has a security update available